Solar array adds to the sustainable future of a historically progressive family farm in Maine

 “We’re trying to survive as a family business, while being less dependent on energy sources that are beyond our control.
 [Solar] seemed an appropriate way to go,” Rob Johanson said.
 “My biggest concern now, of course, is liquid fuels, but we can at least take care of the electric energy part of the farm.
 That’s a step in the right direction to make us less dependent on outside sources.”

-The goal of the solar array is for the panels to generate enough solar power for the farm to operate at a net-zero energy cost ― a stark difference from the nearly $7,000-per-month electricity bills Goranson Farm had been receiving.
+The goal of the solar array is for the panels to generate enough solar power for the farm to operate at a net-zero energy cost — a stark difference from the nearly $600 to $800 per month Goranson Farm had been paying in electricity costs per month.

 The panels are on a tracking system and move with the sun in order to capture as much solar energy as possible.
 Since the array is tied to the electric grid, if the panels are not collecting enough solar power because of decreased daylight hours, the farm also can use standard electricity.
 On stormy or cloudy days, the amount of solar power captured by the panels will decrease, though some solar energy can still be harnessed through the cloud cover.

-Note: A previous version of this story incorrectly stated the amount per month that Goranson Farm paid in electric costs per month.